MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-powershell.md

 1. Check for the available updates using PowerShell.
 1. Install new OS using PowerShell.
 1. Check the status of the updates.
-1. After the OS is upgraded, perform post-installation steps.
+1. After the OS is upgraded, perform post-OS upgrade steps.

 ## Complete prerequisites